 - You have a VAT receipt (a receipt or invoice that shows the supplier’s VAT number).

 Please remember, if you would like to make a payment of a trivial benefit, it is not in place of any work payment.

 What is more, the limit mentioned above, applies to an officer of a `close’ company.
 Where a business provides a benefit to the director’s family member or household, this needs to be treated as being provided to the officeholder.
 This is then part of their annual exemption.

 Please ensure that you adhere to the limits and exemptions.
 If you do, the employer will receive a Corporation Tax (CT) deduction on the cost, and the director or employee will receive the personal benefit.

 How can you claim these as a UK contractor?

 When we investigate trivial benefits, limited company directors can claim for these in line with the above.
 If you work as a contractor through your own UK business, you can claim these each year, if you follow the above guidelines.
 They are in fact, one of the benefits for contractors with their own company.
 When we consider how many trivial benefits in a year, as the annual limit is £300 you could make a trivial benefit payment of up to £50, six times per annum.
 Please make sure that it is not cash or a cash voucher (a cash voucher is a voucher that you can exchange for cash).

 Also, please ensure that the claim is not more than £50 each time.
 The annual allowance is £300 per director.
 Therefore, you can claim the £50 up to six times a year.
-The amount will save CT at 19%.
+Basically, the amount will save CT at 19% or 25%, depending on whether your contracting company is small or large (see our Corporation Tax guide for details).
 You also receive the benefit of what items you spend this on.
 Please also ensure that you obtain the receipts each time your business pays for director’s trivial benefits.